 Through these two documents, the government laid a foundation for the further development of the renewable energy sector in Russia, determined its main directions and created a legal framework for further projects.
 Both documents became a legislative basis for the adoption of more specific regulations, which created the current legal regime for all activities within the sector.

 The Policy, as a key source of basic principles, provided the main targets to be reached in the sector.
 The initial version of the Policy specified that renewable energy in the Russian energy sector should have reached 2.5 per cent by 2020.
 Amendments introduced in 2015 changed this target: according to the current version of the Policy, Russia aims to meet a 4.5 per cent share of its energy requirements with renewable energy by 2024, although this still does not seem to be achievable.
 The Ministry of Energy was empowered to allocate the targeted capacity between various renewable energy sources, initially wind, solar (photovoltaic) and medium-sized hydro sources.
 As from 2017, it also included waste-to-energy renewable energy facilities.
-This was a new direction for the development of renewable energy projects in Russia and the government determined7 that these waste-burning plants would first be constructed in the regions of Moscow (approximately 280MW) and the Republic of Tatarstan (55MW).
-In 2018, two new Russian regions were added: Krasnodar Krai (55MW) and Stavropol Krai (55MW).8 However, no bids were submitted for these new projects and the 2018 tender for construction of waste-burning plants was not successful.
-In 2019, there was no tender announced at all.
+This was a new direction for the development of renewable energy projects in Russia and the government determined8 that these waste-burning plants would first be constructed in the regions of Moscow (280MW) and the Republic of Tatarstan (55MW).
+In 2018, two new Russian regions were added: Krasnodar Krai (55MW) and Stavropol Krai (55MW).9 However, no bids were submitted for these new projects and the 2018 tender for construction of waste-burning plants was not successful.
+In 2019–2020, there were no tenders announced at all.

-Russia's energy policy emphasises the importance of local production development in the renewable energy sector.
+Russia's energy policy emphasises the importance of local production development in the renewable energy sector, including export of locally produced generating equipment.
 Russia has been trying since 2012 to replace imports, particularly of technologically complex products, with locally produced products.
 The government encourages potential investors to run production of high-tech components for power-generating facilities in Russia to develop competitive local technologies and production in the country (see Section V for a more detailed description of localisation rules).

 Legal framework and existing regulations